tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 [<img class="alignnone size-full wp-image-2706" src="/wp-content/uploads/2014/06/ag19.png" alt="ag19" width="624" height="287" srcset="/wp-content/uploads/2014/06/ag19.png 624w, /wp-content/uploads/2014/06/ag19-300x137.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][19]

 Ensure each database that will take part in the Availability Group passes validations.
 If a database does not pass the validation process that is required to be added to an Availability Group, the list to the right of each database will show what is required.
-For example: if a full backup was not performed, the link will read, “Full backup is required”.
+For example: if a full backup was not performed, the link will read, "Full backup is required".

 [<img class="alignnone size-full wp-image-2707" src="/wp-content/uploads/2014/06/ag20.png" alt="ag20" width="624" height="92" srcset="/wp-content/uploads/2014/06/ag20.png 624w, /wp-content/uploads/2014/06/ag20-300x44.png 300w" sizes="(max-width: 624px) 100vw, 624px" />][20]

 After performing the required prerequisites, click Refresh to re-validate the databases.
-Once the validation process states, “Meets prerequisites”, check each database that is required and click Next.
+Once the validation process states, "Meets prerequisites", check each database that is required and click Next.

 [<img class="alignnone size-full wp-image-2708" src="/wp-content/uploads/2014/06/ag21.png" alt="ag21" width="567" height="361" srcset="/wp-content/uploads/2014/06/ag21.png 567w, /wp-content/uploads/2014/06/ag21-300x191.png 300w" sizes="(max-width: 567px) 100vw, 567px" />][21]